How to Connect Your Yamaha Disklavier to Wi-Fi and the Internet

 Micro-Mark HYBRO 400 Power Driver

 When it comes to digital piano repairs, especially on Yamaha’s P series models, one thing’s for sure: There are a lot of screws!
 To open the plastic shell of a Yamaha P series digital keyboard, there are no fewer than sixty screws.
-Some of Yamaha’s DGP series keyboard have even more.
+Some of Yamaha’s DGP series keyboards have even more.
 This means just opening … Read more

 Replacing your Blank LCD Screen in Earlier Disklaviers